 Since the introduction of the Banco de la Nacion online payment system pagalo.pe (see below how it works) the lines at the Banco de la Nacion branches aren’t as bad anymore and payments are usually done quite quickly (at least by Peruvian standards).

-Be aware that an increasing number of branches only accept payments when you first have created a voucher for your payment on pagalo.pe (see below).
+Be aware that some branches only accept payments when you first have created a voucher for your payment on pagalo.pe (see below).
 Payments at ATMs are only possible with a voucher.

-Additionally, you will need your passport (foreigners with residency need their carné, Peruvians their DNI) as the payments are registered under your name and passport (CE, DNI) number.
+Additionally, you will need your passport (foreigners with residency need their carné, Peruvians their DNI) as the payments are registered under your name and passport (CE or DNI) number.
 Payments made under other names aren’t accepted.
-So, make sure your name is written as in your passport (or on your CE, DNI) and your passport (CE, DNI) number is correct.
+So, make sure your name is written as in your passport (or on your CE or DNI) and your passport (CE or DNI) number is correct.
 If there is only the slightest inconsistency or a little spelling mistake, the payment isn’t accepted later.

 Keep the receipt you get safe!
 Depending on the administrative procedure, you will later need it either to just prove your payment or to enter certain information and numbers on the receipt in online application forms.

 At the beginning of 2018, the Banco de la Nacion introduced their new online payment system called pagalo.pe.
-On the website or with the app, you can pay the most common fees of some Peruvian government agencies and public authorities easily and quickly online with any Visa, Master or American Express debit or credit card as well as with the Peruvian Billetera Movil.
+On the website or with the app, you can pay the most common fees of some Peruvian government agencies and public authorities easily and quickly online with any Visa, Master or American Express debit or credit card as well as with the Yape app.

 Since the introduction, an impressive number of charges can now be paid online and others are constantly added; so before heading to the bank, check on pagalo.pe.